dani-beltran/my-deno-api-sandbox/utils/deno-api-generator/readme.md

 ## deno-api-generator

 This is a CLI API generator using TypeScript and Deno.
-Using this you will be able to generate controllers, services and models for a given resource.
+Using this you will be able to generate controllers, services, routers, and models for a given resource.

 **Work in progress**